AmyPap/devops24kautomation/examinations/09/README.md

 When the [QUESTION A](#question-a) is solved, use `ansible-vault` to store the password in encrypted form, and make it possible to run the playbook as before, but with the password as an Ansible Vault secret instead.

+### Answer

+First I made a file vault.yml and added the password as variable.
+Then I saved the password in a file called vault_passwd.txt.
+I encrypted the vault.yml using this command:

+ansible-vault encrypt vault.yml --vault-password-file vault_passwd.txt
+Encryption successful

+In my playbook I replaced the password with the variable webappdb_password and I used the vars_file to load the vault.yml.

+I ran the playbook usign the command

+ansible-playbook 09-mariadb-password.yml --vault-password-file vault_passwd.txt